 Select Wines

-The 2015 Freemark Abbey Sauvignon Blanc shows a depth of aroma on the bouquet not always seen with wines from this varietal including dried apricot, pear, graphite, citrus blossom and green apple.
-This wine is balanced on the palate; it is lively and refreshing with a lingering orange zesty note on the finish – clean and not overly tart.
+The 2015 Freemark Abbey Sauvignon Blanc reveals a depth of aroma on the bouquet not always seen with wines from this varietal including dried apricot, pear, graphite, citrus blossom and green apple.
+This wine is balanced across the palate; it is lively and refreshing with a lingering orange zesty note on the finish and is clean and not overly tart.
 Drinks very well by itself.

-The 2012 Freemark Abbey Napa Valley Cabernet Sauvignon is dark ruby red in the glass; this wine shows bright fruit aromatics showing more red fruit then dark fruit.
+The 2012 Freemark Abbey Napa Valley Cabernet Sauvignon is dark ruby red in the glass; this wine offers bright fruit aromatics showing more red fruit than dark fruit.
 The bouquet is somewhat savory with touches of toasted oak and hints of cigar smoke as the wine continues to open.
-There is a nice play of tannins on the front of the palate lingering for some time on the finish.
-A crisp and refreshing tartness on the finish.
+There is a pleasing play of tannins on the front of the palate which lingers for some time.
+And a crisp and refreshing tartness lingers on the finish.
 Very balanced.
 Very food friendly.
-And available by Napa standards at a very friendly price point.
+And available by Napa Valley standards at a comfortable price point.

 Josephine Tychson plot, San Lorenzo Pioneer Cemetery